nuta/ftl/docs/guides/writing-your-first-application.md

 },
 ```

-There's a RPC (send-then-receive operation like HTTP) called `"ping"`.
+There's a RPC (send-then-receive operation, akin to HTTP) called `"ping"`.
 Both request/resuponse messages have a single 32-bit integer field `value`.
 This is what we'll try!

 Now we know the service protocol, you might wonder how to define the message structure in Rust.
 No worries!
 FTL will auto-generate the message structure for you in `build.rs` using `    ftl_autogen::generate_for_app`, which `scaffold.py` has already done.